Restoring Lives, Together

-In West Virginia, FRCs provide an array of services and assistance to families in their communities.
-Our FRC program provides free, guided supervised visitation and safe exchange services, youth and caregiver support groups, food pantry, clothing and emergency needs closets access, and much more.
+In West Virginia, FSCs provide an array of services and assistance to families in their communities.
+Our FSC program provides free, guided supervised visitation and safe exchange services, youth and caregiver support groups, food pantry, clothing and emergency needs closets access, and much more.

 About Child Protect of Mercer County

 Child Protect of Mercer County, Inc. is a victim services provider for children and families affected by abuse in Mercer County, West Virginia.
 Since opening our doors in 2001, we have served more than 5,000 children.
 Our staff:

 - provides family advocacy and crisis intervention services

 - provides trauma-focused mental health therapy for children, youth, and adults